AdobeDocs/workfront.en/help/workfront-basics/using-home/using-the-home-area/log-time-on-work-item-in-home.md

 filename: log-time-on-work-item-in-home
 product-area: projects;calendars
 navigation-topic: use-the-home-area
+title: Log time on a work item from the Home area
+description: You can log time on any work item in the Work List in the Home area.
+For information, see the Home section in the article Log time.
 ---

-# Log time on a work item from the Home area {#log-time-on-a-work-item-from-the-home-area}
+# Log time on a work item from the Home area

 You can log time on any work item in the Work List in the Home area.
-For information, see the [Home](log-time.md#home) section in the article&nbsp; [Log time](log-time.md).
+For information, see the [Home](../../../timesheets/create-and-manage-timesheets/log-time.md#home) section in the article&nbsp; [Log time](../../../timesheets/create-and-manage-timesheets/log-time.md).